jonnyhoeven/justme.dev/projects/gitops-workshop.md

 It's important to note that the `deployment` manifest manages the `pod` and a `pod` can be replicated.

 To avoid downtime it's recommended to use `Evict` or `Taint` instead of deleting definitions.
-This will result in kubernetes creating a new `pod` and wait for it to be ready before deleting the old `evicted pod`.
+This will result in Kubernetes creating a new `pod` and wait for it to be ready before deleting the old `evicted pod`.

 - Delete the `deployment` and check the `pod` status again.